RattyMyles/Node.js-and-MariaDB-Project-with-Docker/README.md

 # Node.js and MariaDB Project with Docker

-Explore a meticulously crafted Node.js application leveraging the Express framework, seamlessly integrated with MariaDB to adeptly handle both GET and POST requests related to tasks.
-Elevating the development experience, the inclusion of Docker and Docker Compose configurations ensures a fluid containerization process.
+Embark on a journey through a meticulously crafted Node.js application seamlessly integrated with the Express framework, harmoniously coupled with MariaDB.
+This project adeptly handles both GET and POST requests related to tasks, offering a refined development experience.
+The inclusion of Docker and Docker Compose configurations ensures a fluid containerization process, making the setup a breeze.

 ## Prerequisites
-- Docker installation is required.
+- Ensure Docker is installed.
-- Ensure Docker Compose is installed.
+- Confirm Docker Compose is installed.

 ## Application Structure
-- **app/server.js**: Central application file orchestrating the Express setup.
+- **app/server.js**: The central application file orchestrating the Express setup.
-- **app/db.js**: Configuration hub for the database along with connection pool setup.
+- **app/db.js**: The configuration hub for the database along with connection pool setup.
-- **app/Dockerfile**: Tailored Dockerfile facilitating containerization.
+- **app/Dockerfile**: A tailored Dockerfile facilitating containerization.
 - **docker-compose.yml**: Docker Compose configuration streamlining multi-container orchestration.
 - **demo.sql**: Preconfigured SQL commands executed during boot-up for table and user creation.